callbacked/embebot/README.md

 **Just post a link from either twitter.com, x.com, tiktok.com, instagram.com (reels only for now), and Embe Bot will detect it and reply to the original message with the converted link.**

-## Building and hosting it yourself (on Docker)
+## Building and hosting it yourself (On Docker)

-**This will require you to make an application in the [Discord Developer Portal](https://discord.com/developers/applications)
+**This will require you to make an application in the [Discord Developer Portal](https://discord.com/developers/applications)**

 	- Create a New Application > Go to the Bot tab
 	- Turn on all Privileged Gateway intents
 	- Under Bot Permissions, give it Text Permissions
-		-  Add to your server***
+	- Add bot to your server
 - Clone the github repository
 - in the /embebot directory build the image via ``docker build .``
 - in docker-compose.yml modify the line ``DISCORD_BOT_TOKEN =`` and add in your own Bot token by pressing "Reset Token" in the Bot tab and copy it to the line.